Kingdom of Pong

 The Kingdom of Pong, or Pong Kingdom, was a legendary Shan kingdom mentioned in Manipuri histories.
 When references to the kingdom were first discovered by Western historians, some scholars believed it was a powerful ancient Shan kingdom, previously unknown to the world.
 However, many modern scholars believe that it was never a separate kingdom and was simply a generic term for the regions inhabited by Shan people, which was later confounded with the Shan histories of Möng Mao and Möng Kawng.

-It was bounded on the north by the mountain ranges that divide present-day Myanmar and Assam State, in the south by Khambat, reaching to Yunnan in the east and the Chin Hills in the west.
+It was bounded on the north by the mountain ranges that divide present-day Myanmar and Assam State, in the south by Khampat, reaching to Yunnan in the east and the Chin Hills in the west.
 Its capital was Mogaung, known by the Shan people as Möng Kawng.

 Discovery

 The first document to propose the existence of the "Pong Kingdom" was Robert Boileau Pemberton's Report on the Eastern Frontier of British India.
 When Pemberton led his army to Manipur, a region on the border between British India and the Kingdom of Burma, he discovered an old Shan chronicle, which was translated into Manipuri and included in his report.
 In it, he noted that the Shan kingdom was established as early as the 1st century AD and that the territory it occupied at its height extended from Assam and Manipur in the west to Yunnan in the east.
 Since then, many people have wondered what the kingdom of Pong was, and were inclined to believe it was an ancient Shan empire.

 Additionally, the kingdom of Pong was mentioned in the Cheitharol Kumbaba, the court chronicle of the kings of Manipur, but the descriptions were far less detailed than Pemberton's version.